"What's a Magneto? ...'Sabretooth'? 'Storm'? What do they call you? 'Wheels'? This is the stupidest thing I ever heard." —Wolverine, X-Men (2000)

 In The Avengers, Bruce Banner notably takes pains not to call his alter-ego "the Hulk", preferring to call him "the other guy" instead.
 The one time he does say Hulk, he immediately corrects himself.
 But no one else has the same qualms.

-Inverted in Thor, as the character once had a civilian identity in the comics, but the movies don't bother.
+Averted in the Thor films, where everyone's "superhero" identities are in fact their real names.
+Thor himself inverts it in the first movie, as the character once had a civilian identity in the comics, but the movies don't bother.
 So "Thor" is used all throughout the movie, while the name "Dr. Donald Blake" is the one that only gets a few token mentions.

 The eponymous hero plays with the trope constantly.
 He only takes the name Captain America as a stage name, not as a superhero.
 Once he makes the transition to war hero, all of the characters call him Steve or "Captain Rogers" with a few exceptions (once by Bucky, once by Cap himself, and the other time by the Red Skull), and most of those examples are used as humor, irony, or mockery.
 Further, unlike in the original Golden Age comics, Cap does officially have the rank of "Captain", and since we've got various characters referring to him by "Captain", it's hard to know if they're using his stage name or military rank.
 By The Avengers, though, Captain America has become legendary and the name is in widespread use.